-However, if you are beyond the minor, daily, aches and pains and both rest & medication are no longer effective, then you need to make some serious changes with your lifestyle.
+However, if you are beyond the minor discomfort where both rest and medication are no longer effective, then you need to make some serious changes with your lifestyle.
 This is even more important if you sit for extended periods of time.

 Did you really say ‘serious’?

 The Main Culprits

-Your longer working hours, physically demanding careers, intense activities, traveling longer distances and extended time sitting, is worsening your pain and has ultimately become a chronic issue.
+Your longer working hours, physically demanding careers, intense activities, traveling longer distances and extended time on the chair, is worsening your pain and has ultimately become a chronic issue.

 The most common times are at the office, driving & on the ‘screens.’
 As much as we feel that we are more productive in our lives and for the sake of others, there is a physical cost for it every time.

-If you’re feeling a lot of pain when you’re at work or driving, then you should learn how this simple technique can help you when it hurts to sit.
+If it hurts when you’re at work or driving, then you should learn how this simple technique can help you when it hurts to sit.

 The Effect on Your Body

-These muscles consist of all of the muscles of your back from the pelvis to the base of your skull.
+These muscles consist of all of the muscles of your spine from the pelvis to the base of your skull.
 It is the deeper, smaller and less visible intrinsic muscles that run along your entire spine and make several adjustments and corrections while you stand to maintain your posture and balance.

-As you sit, there is a significant change in the need for these muscles to give support.
-When seated with a backrest, the intrinsic and abdominal muscles are no longer active.
-They cease to support your lower back as it rests.
+As you are seated, there is a significant change in the need for these muscles to give support.
+When seated with a lumbar support, the intrinsic and abdominal muscles are no longer active.
+They cease to support your spine as it rests.

-Backrests on a chair are generally are bad idea as they only encourages you to relax when upright.
+Lumbar supports on a chair are generally a bad idea as they only encourage you to relax when upright.
 This can cause you pain.
-They encourage you to lose active support from your muscles and to be less likely to remain upright actively.
+They encourage you to lose active support from your muscles and to be less likely to remain upright.

-While sitting can seem like a preferred alternative to standing, it has its mechanical drawbacks.
+While a seat can seem like a preferred alternative to standing, it has its risk.